-Problem: Solution: The Patch triggers airport security.
-If required to remove for the airport screening process, replace in a new location as soon as practical before the next anticipated need for the Patch.
-Always carry an Emergency Kit and a healthcare professional letter when traveling.
+Solution: If required to remove for the airport screening process, replace in a new location as soon as practical before the next anticipated need for the Patch.
+Always carry an emergency kit and a healthcare professional letter when traveling.

 After the Patch is removed, the cannula remains underneath the skin.

 Immediately contact your healthcare professional.